risk-first/website/Estimates.md

 The easiest way to be the "10X developer" is to have _done the job before_.
 If you're coding in a familiar language, with familiar libraries and tools, delivering a cookie-cutter solution to a problem in the same manner you've done several times before, then you will be a "10X Developer" compared to _you doing it the first time_ because:

- - There's no [Learning Curve Risk](Communication-Risk#learning-curve-risk), because you already learnt everything.
+ - There's no [Learning Curve Risk](Communication-Risk#learning-curve-risk), because you have already learnt everything.
  - There's no [Dead End Risk](Complexity-Risk#dead-end-risk) because you already know all the right choices to make and all the right paths to take on the [Risk Landscape](Glossary#risk-landscape).

 ## Old Saw No. 2: Quality, Speed, Cost: Pick Any Two